-Why Thank You Letters Are So Important
+Why Thank-You Letters Are So Important

-A thank you letter serves multiple purposes.
+A thank-you letter serves multiple purposes.
 Not only does it allow you to convey your thanks for the interview, but it also provides you with the opportunity to extend the dialogue you began in the group interview, remind the group members of your qualifications for the job, and ensure that you remain “top of mind” with the committee when they’re comparing you to your competition for the job.

-A thank you letter also allows you a “second chance” to respond to issues raised in the interview which you felt you might not have adequately addressed.
+Your letter also allows you a “second chance” to respond to issues raised in the interview which you felt you might not have adequately addressed.

-Sample Group Interview Thank You Letter
+Sample Group Interview Thank-You Letter

 This is an example of a group interview thank you letter.
 Download the thank you letter template (compatible with Google Docs and Word Online) or see below for more examples.

-Sample Group Interview Thank You Letter (Text Version)
+Sample Group Interview Thank-You Letter (Text Version)

 123 Main Street

 Anytown, CA 12345

 123 Business Rd.